nikitinay/lambda/README.md

 - [ ] Save state about the current block.
 - [ ] Add logic for comparsion the current block and the latest block.
 - [ ] Add send notification to SNS function.
-- [ ] Add subscription for the created topic/
+- [ ] Add subscription for the created topic.

 ## CHECK